aks7816/Machine-Learning-Framework-for-Warfarin-Dosage/README.md

 # About
-In this project, I created a machine learning framework to predict the correct dosage of warfarin for patients using Python and Gradio.
-This application runs successfully.
+This project is designed in Python to determine the correct dosage of Warfarin drug for patients.
+It involved heavy utilization of the machine learning workflow to build the project.
+Gradio allows users to interact with the project.
+It is also deployed to Hugging Face for public use.